Job title:

 For over a decade, Scott has embraced a radically independent approach to filmmaking, transitioning from ARRI cameras and traditional crew structures to a solo, environmentally sustainable practice primarily filming on iPhone, combined with his paintings and drawings, and personally handling all aspects of production, from direction and cinematography to sound design, post-production, and distribution.

-His work has been exhibited in over 50 countries across Europe, North America, South America, Asia, and Australia.
+His work has been exhibited across Europe, The Americas, Asia, and Australia.
 Notable venues include ICA London, Jeu de Paume Paris, Doclisboa, Karlovy Vary IFF, Venice Biennale, QAGOMA, MoMA Río de Janeiro, Korean Film Archive, and MoCA Busan.
 His films have been broadcast on ARTE and Canal180, and have been written about in Sight and Sound, MUBI Notebook, Film Comment, Frieze, Screen, and Sabzian.
-His filmography has been the subject of academic analysis at conferences at the University of Melbourne (with Prof Sean Cubitt), Goldsmiths University of London (Dr Wood Roberdeau), Université Sorbonne Nouvelle Paris (Dr Nicole Brenez), and University of Porto (Dr Nadin Mai).
+His filmography has been the subject of academic analysis at conferences, including the University of Melbourne (with Prof Sean Cubitt), Goldsmiths University of London (Dr Wood Roberdeau), Université Sorbonne Nouvelle Paris (Dr Nicole Brenez), University of Malta (Dr Joe Kickasola), and the University of Porto (Dr Nadin Mai).

 He has exhibited with influential figures in world cinema and contemporary art, including David Lynch, Béla Tarr, Chantal Akerman, Philippe Grandrieux, Abbas Kiarostami, Nathaniel Dorsky, Werner Herzog, Tacita Dean, David Cronenberg, James Benning, Tsai Ming-Liang, and Lucien Castaing-Taylor & Verena Paravel.